aniket-mish/coding-patterns/graphs/README.md

 > [!NOTE]
-> a graph is valid if it has only 1 component with no cycle
+> a tree is valid, if it is a connected graph(has only 1 component) with no cycle
+>
 > if there is a cross-edge, there is a cycle present